momenamr430/course-recommendation-platform/README.md

-# Course Recommendation Platform
+# Course Analytics & Recommendation Platform

-An intelligent course analytics and recommendation system that searches across multiple learning platforms, analyzes course quality and popularity, and visualizes the results using advanced graphs and recommendation algorithms.
+A course recommendation and analytics platform that searches across multiple learning platforms, analyzes course data, and visualizes insights using graphs and recommendation algorithms.

 ---

 ## Overview

-This project is designed to collect and analyze online courses from platforms such as Coursera, YouTube, and Pluralsight.
+This project focuses on collecting and analyzing online course data from platforms such as Coursera, YouTube, and Pluralsight.

-The system performs web scraping, data processing, recommendation analysis, and visualization to help users discover high-quality learning resources efficiently.
+The main goal of the project is to explore web scraping, data analysis, graph-based analytics, and recommendation logic to help users discover relevant learning resources.

-The platform combines data analysis, graph theory, and visualization techniques to generate smart recommendations based on ratings, pricing, instructor authority, and enrollment popularity.

-This project demonstrates practical skills in:
-- Web scraping
-- Data analysis
-- Recommendation systems
-- Graph visualization
-- Frontend and backend integration
-- Real-world AI-inspired analytics systems
+The scraping, data processing, recommendation logic, mathematical analysis, and visualization systems were designed and implemented by the project authors.

+The frontend and parts of the backend structure were developed using AI-assisted vibe coding workflows to accelerate UI development and improve the overall user experience.

 ---

 ## Features

-- Search courses from:
-  - Coursera
-  - YouTube
-  - Pluralsight
+- Multi-platform course search

-- Interactive modern frontend interface

-- AI-inspired recommendation system
+- Web scraping and automated data collection

-- Mathematical recommendation algorithms:
+- Course recommendation analysis
-  - Best ROI detection
-  - Centroid-based recommendation
+- ROI-based recommendation logic
-  - Instructor authority analysis
+- Instructor authority analysis using graphs
+- Centroid-based recommendation selection

-- Network graph visualization using NetworkX
+- Network graph visualization

-- ROI heatmap visualization
+- Heatmap visualization
 - 3D market analysis visualization

-- CSV export functionality

-- FastAPI backend integration

-- Dynamic frontend with sorting and filtering
+- Dynamic filtering and sorting
+- CSV export support

 ---

 ## Technologies

-### Backend
+### Core Technologies
 - Python
 - FastAPI
 - Selenium